MoamenZaher/MoamenZaher.github.io/content/supervision/BraveSpeakAR: Tool for Monitoring and Tracking Social Phobia and Anxiety Using Augmented Reality/index.md

 BraveSpeakAR represents a significant step forward in the treatment and management of social phobia and public speaking anxiety.
 By integrating AR and machine learning, this tool offers a novel approach to helping individuals overcome their fears and build confidence in public speaking.

+## Awards
+The project was awarded the  second-best graduation project at the Faculty of Computer Science, October University for Modern Sciences and Arts (MSA), standing out among over 25 other exceptional projects in the Software Engineering department.

 ## Student List
 - Mazen Waleed [LinkedIn](https://www.linkedin.com/in/mazen-walid-225582208/)
 - Mostafa Ameen [LinkedIn](https://www.linkedin.com/in/mostafa-ameen-72511a1bb/)